hasindu2008/f5c/_docs/commands.md

 *  `--iop INT`:
     Number of I/O processes to read fast5 files [default value: 1].
 Increasing the number of I/O processes makes indexing significantly faster, especially on HPC with RAID systems (multiple disks) where this can be as high as 64.
 Note that unless value of iop is 1, options -s and -f  are ignored.
 *  `--slow5 FILE`:
   slow5 file containing raw signals. -d, -s, -f and --iop options are not required when indexing using a slow5 file.
+* `--skip-slow-idx`:
+    Do not build the .idx for the slow5 file (useful when a slow5 index is already available).
+Introduced in f5c v1.1.
 *  `--verbose INT`:
     Verbosity level for the log messages [default value: 0].
 *  `--version`: